hauke96/simple-task-manager/doc/development/README.md

 **Note:** Before you start coding, take a look at the [CONTRIBUTING.md](../../CONTRIBUTING.md) to learn on how to contribute.

 This file guides you through the setup process of the project.
-After this your development environment is setup and ready to go.
+After this your development environment is set up and ready to go.

 # Components